aichaa28/Movie-project/README.md

    streamlit run streamlit.py
    ```

+## Natural Language Processing (NLP) Approach

+This project heavily relies on NLP techniques to preprocess and analyze movie reviews.
+The following steps were implemented:

+- **Tokenization**: Using `nltk.word_tokenize()` to split text into individual words.
+- **Stopword Removal**: Filtering out common words using `nltk.corpus.stopwords`.
+- **Lemmatization**: Reducing words to their base form with `WordNetLemmatizer`.
+- **TF-IDF Vectorization**: Converting text into numerical representations using `TfidfVectorizer` from `sklearn.feature_extraction.text`.
+- **Sentiment Prediction**: Training some models on processed textual data to predict sentiment scores.

 ## Tested Models

 Different models have been evaluated in the `try/` folder.
 Each notebook contains an implementation and performance evaluation.